swathi-at/Options-Strategy-Platform/backend/README.md

-# Options Strategy Payoff API
+tt# Options Strategy Payoff API

 This backend server provides a single endpoint to calculate the payoff curve, max profit/loss, and breakeven points for various options trading strategies.